marcfyk/CS3219-Task-A/README.md

 ### Overview

-An simple Nginx reverse proxy.
+A simple Nginx reverse proxy.
 The page displays two random values `X` and `Y`, followed by values of the operations done on `X` and `Y`.

 ### Set Up